 - High-grade surface

-- Extraskeletal This describes the types of cells affected and can help with the treatment decisions of the condition.
+- Extraskeletal osteosarcoma describes the types of cells affected and can help with the treatment decisions of the condition.